Krispy Kreme will give you 12 free doughnuts if either NCAA championship game is decided by 12 points - NewsBreak

 If indeed the final score is decided by exactly 12 points, anyone and everyone in the U.S. will qualify for a free Original Glazed dozen at participating Krispy Kreme locations for one day only on April 5.

 Guests wishing to redeem the deal merely need to pay any sales tax.
-Other restrictions also apply.Firefighter’s video shows intensity of Sevier County wildfires amid flame, swirling embers
+Other restrictions also apply.Streaker interrupts Rockets-Kings game, quickly gets tackled by security

 The 2022 NCAA Women’s Championship is scheduled for Sunday, April 3 at 8 p.m.
 EST. The 2022 NCAA Men’s Championship is scheduled for Monday, April 4 at 9:20 p.m.
 EST.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.